 The State of Oregon recognizes the vital role that migrant and seasonal farmworkers play in the state's economy.

-An estimated 174,000 migrant and seasonal farmworkers and related family members support the multi-billion dollar agricultural industry.
+An estimated 174,000 migrant and seasonal farmworkers, and related family members, support Oregon’s multi-billion dollar agricultural industry.
 Most of these workers and their families do not have health care coverage through their employer.
 As a result, migrant and seasonal farmworkers experience higher rates of specific health problems such as diabetes, hypertension, cardiovascular disease and cancer than most other Oregonians.
 In response to this need, the Federal Government, through the Bureau of Primary Health Care, has set aside funding for health centers that serve the migrant and seasonal farmworker community.

-In recognition of the positive contributions made by this medically underserved community the Office of Equity and Inclusion is working to increase medical access to migrant and seasonal farm workers and their families.
-Migrant Health staff are dedicated to improving the health status of farmworkers and their families by providing support and assistance in the development of new Migrant Health Centers throughout Oregon.
+In recognition of the positive contributions made by this medically underserved community, the Office of Equity and Inclusion is working to increase medical access to migrant and seasonal farm workers and their families.
+Migrant Health staff is dedicated to improving the health status of farmworkers and their families by providing support and assistance in the development of new Migrant Health Centers throughout Oregon.
 Our Migrant Health Staff is further committed to reducing access barriers for this productive yet vulnerable community.
-To help reduce barriers, staff provide data and resources for potential applicants to access and use in their application process.
+To help reduce barriers, staff provides data and resources for potential applicants to access and use in their application process.